CodeSAZAR/alx-system_engineering-devops/README.md

-this file contains a script that contains the absolute pathname of the current working directory
+This file contains a script that contains the absolute pathname of the current working directory